 You're now managing a user with RBAC.
 By using permissions and user roles, you give the appropriate level of access and agency to each user or user group who works with PE.

-Next, you'll learn about the basics of writing modules of your own, so you can begin customizing your deployment and getting work done.
+Next, learn more about the basics of writing modules of your own, so you can begin customizing your deployment and getting work done.